matthiasprieth/react-native-app-intro/README.md

+This is a fork and therefore an updated version of [this repo](https://github.com/FuYaoDe/react-native-app-intro/tree/master) It should work for react-native 59.0.1+.
+Updated were made due to "prop-types".

 # react-native-app-intro
 react-native-app-intro is a react native component implementing a parallax effect welcome page using base on [react-native-swiper](https://github.com/leecade/react-native-swiper) , similar to the one found in Google's app like Sheet, Drive, Docs...